Art and Craft Fair

 A: We have recruited some volunteers to assist with loading and unloading.
 If you choose to use these volunteers, neither the volunteers nor the Art and Craft Fair are responsible for any damage.

 A: The show will continue as scheduled regardless of rain.
 There are no refunds due to adverse weather.
 In the event of rain, sawdust will be provided for the aisles only.
 Vendors are responsible for sawdust in their booths should they need it.
 Vendors are required to rake up all sawdust used in their booth prior to leaving the show.
 Use of straw is not allowed by the City of Middleton.

 A: Yes.
 The Good Neighbor Festival provides security to monitor the park overnight.
 However, the festival grounds cover a large area, and the security personnel cannot be everywhere at all times.
 Vendors are encouraged to take all valuable items with them when they leave for the night, including cash drawers/lock boxes.
 Neither the Good Neighbor Festival or the Middleton Lions Club is responsible for any lost, stolen, damaged goods, or property.

 A: No. We cannot offer free refreshments to vendors such as coffee and donuts as other non-profit organizations sell these items in other areas of the festival.

 Q: If I need to use the restroom or leave my booth will there be someone there to watch it for me?

 A: No. We are not able to provide a booth sitting service.
 Restrooms are located in the middle of the festival.

 Q: Where will the Art and Craft Fair Coordinator be during the show if I have a question?

 A: The Coordinator will be on the Good Neighbor Festival grounds during the hours of the art show and circulating regularly throughout the art show area.
-A cell phone number will be provided to vendors to contact the Coordinator during the Festival.
+You can always go to the information booth as well to have the coordinator contacted if needed.